 - Children who increased their consumption of FFA from "never or less than once a week" to "four to seven times a week" gained 0.21kg/m2.
 Estimates were similar for girls and boys

-- Children in the intermediate categories of FFA consumption had only small, non-significant body mass index changes over the one-year period
+- Children in the intermediate categories of FFA consumption had only small, non-significant BMI changes over the one-year period

 - Boys who decreased their consumption of FFA from "four to seven times a week" to "never or less than once a week" decreased their BMI; however, girls who decreased their consumption of FFA from "four to seven times a week" to "never or less than once a week" gained weight.